nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     * Close the app.
     * Expected: A `data` folder is created under the current repository where the jar file is located.

+## **Appendix: Effort**
+Implementing LoveBook was not straightforward and often required us to brainstorm as a team to solve the challenges faced.
+Given below is a summary of the effort our team has put into developing LoveBook.

+### Effort Summary

+Our group undertook a significant refactoring effort in the initial codebase, introducing several new classes and enhancing existing ones to fit into our idea of LoveBook.
+Noteworthy additions include the creation of the "income" and "horoscope" fields within the Date class, representing crucial attributes for building comprehensive user profiles and calculation of compatibility.
+Regarding compatibility, our group has spent a tremendous amount of time and effort to brainstorm about the implementation of a compatibility algorithm.
+The compatibility algorithm is designed to calculate a compatibility score based on user preferences and date attributes.
+This has proven to be challenging as we had to ensure accuracy in providing the user with the best match by taking into account all the differences between preferences and dates attributes.

+Our dedication to enhancing the aesthetics of LoveBook is underscored by our meticulous attention to visual representation.
+We've transcended conventional textual displays, incorporating visually engaging elements such as gender icons, horoscope symbols, and star command visual cues, all implemented using JavaFX.
+These features not only contribute to the overall visual appeal of the application but also serve a functional purpose in providing users with quick and intuitive insights into important date attributes.
+Furthermore, our commitment to a visually pleasing user interface extends to the inclusion of unique avatars for each date, corresponding to their respective genders.
+This holistic approach to aesthetics reflects our aspiration to create an immersive and enjoyable user experience within the LoveBook application.

 ## **Appendix: Planned Enhancements**

 1. Improve the command parser to be more robust.
 Some examples include: